 I think the best way to see the Canadian Rockies is to go camping!
 Whether you’re in a tent, van or RV there are plenty of campsites in Jasper.

-I saw one of the best night skies I ever seen in my life from our campsite in Jasper so don’t forget to look up when it gets dark.
+I saw one of the best night skies I have ever seen in my life from our campsite in Jasper so don’t forget to look up when it gets dark.

 Where to stay in Jasper